Skip to main content

 The importance of selecting the best phenotype cannot be stressed enough.
 If breeders and growers don't take their time in finding the strongest and best of the breed, there would be a lapse in both potency and productivity.

-By experimenting with a wide range of particular strains, a grower can find the perfect phenotype which will have all the properties he desires.
+By experimenting with a wide range of particular strains, a grower can find the perfect phenotype which will have all the properties he/she desires.

 Gavin Kushman.
 Cannabis strain writer in a cannabis garden